superrbstudio/kunstmaan-social-media/README.md

  * Enter the username or hashtag that you want to search for.
  * Click 'Log in to Twitter'
  * You should now see that you are logged into Twitter.

+### Generating a Tumblr Access Token

+  * Navigate to the Social Media module admin page.
+  * Click on the Tumblr Settings in the top right corner.
+  * Enter your Tumblr App Consumer Key.
+  * Choose whether to pull tweets from a given user or search for tweets using a hashtag.
+  * Enter the Tumblr URL or hashtag that you want to search for. - The Tumblr URL should contain 'tumblr.com' unless it is a custom URL
+  * Click 'Log in to Tumblr'
+  * You should now see that you are logged into Tumblr.

 ### Updating Your Social Feed from the CLI